Skip to content

 Cleaner handoffs between driver, setup, and indoor tasks

-Less forgotten friction before departure day
+Less forgotten friction before departure, arrival, reset day, and pack-up

 Better continuity from one trip to the next